objcio/articles/2014-04-01-android_101_for_ios_developers.md

         }
     }

 You'll note that the adapter has an important method named `getView`, which is very similar to `cellForRowAtIndexPath:`.
-Another similarity you'll notice is a pattern for reusing views, similar to iOS 6.
+Another similarity you'll notice is a pattern for reusing views, similar to iOS.
 Reusing views are just as important as on iOS, and this substantially helps performance!
 This adapter is rather simple, because it uses a built-in superclass, `ArrayAdapter<T>`, for adapters working with array data, but it illustrates how to populate a `ListView` from a dataset.

 ### AsyncTasks